lbocken/public/letteR/README.md

-# letteR : An R package to study letters (work in progress, thanks for your patience)
+# letteR : An R package to study letters and morphology (work in progress, thanks for your patience)
 ## About

 An R package, created by [Ludovic BOCKEN](https://www.linkedin.com/in/ludovicbocken/).
 Supported by